bm2-lab/MetaTopics/Readme.md

 ```r
 library(metatopics)
 ```
-- The data **meta_counts** is a matrix containing the counts of the microbial in each individual mapped to a certain microbiome.
-The data **genus_2_phylum** is a data frame containing the annotation for the microbial in data meta_counts.
+- The data **meta_counts** is a matrix containing the read counts of the microbe in each individual sample mapped to a certain microbial reference.
+The data **genus_2_phylum** is a data frame containing the annotation for the microbe in data meta_counts.

 ```r
 dim(meta_counts)